dkhan42/MBDF/README.md

-* To generate the **global** Density of functionals representation the MBDF array is required :
+* To generate the Density of functionals representation the MBDF array is required :
 ```
 from MBDF import generate_mbdf, generate_df
 mbdf = generate_mbdf(charges, coordinates)